 Barn Again #14930

-Here is a retired but restored dairy barn, surrounded by the Maryland farm fields.
-It’s in great shape with a still solid stone foundation.
+Here is a retired but restored old dairy barn that sits surrounded by the Maryland farm fields.
+It’s in great shape with a still solid local stone foundation.
 Many times, it’s simple rainwater alone that can take down a barn over time from a bad roof, and this one has had the roof and gutters recently redone.
 The wooden planking all around has been painted and shows some repair and replacement.

-Many well-used doors for livestock line the lower level.
-They show smooth uneven wear from years of the milk cows going in and out.
+This barn has many well-used doors for livestock line the lower level.
+Up close, they showed smooth uneven wear from years of the milk cows going in and out.

-Lots of louvers for ventilation cover this barn, probably more than average.
+There are plenty of ventilation louvers covering the sides of this barn, probably more than average.
 Is that because of the tobacco side crop or fear of fire from stored hay for the cows?
 Spontaneous fire is a huge concern for anyone who works with or stores hay to feed animals.

 The other side of this barn has an interesting feature: a Maryland flag barn quilt painted on the side.
 It’s in this scenic color view as The Guardian #14916.
-It’s the towering silver maple tree on the other side of this view that gave that picture its name.
+The towering silver maple tree in that view easily suggested the name.

 Location: outside Thurmont, Frederick County, Maryland.
 Picture and story © Andrew Dierks

 Up Next: Day Is Done #14940